 Also here's one for no-bake Creme egg brownies from Elizabeth at "Ice Cream" whispers Clara: http://www.icecreamandclara.co.uk/2018/03/no-butter-gooey-creme-egg-brownies.html

-I wrote about this my previous spring post but I thought it was worth including again.
+I wrote about this in my previous spring post but I thought it was worth including again.
 Check out that post for spring cleaning links.
 Also here are a couple more posts:

 I washed the kitchen floor the other day, something I'd been putting off!
-If you're having trouble deciding what to get rid of then, then the first post from The Inspiration Lady gives you some ideas.
+If you're having trouble deciding what to get rid of, then the first post from The Inspiration Lady gives you some ideas.
 And the second post from Meghan Telpner is about spring cleaning your thoughts which is a useful thing to do.

 Enjoy the signs of spring

-This is really a follow on from "Notice signs of spring" is my other spring post.
+This is really a follow on from "Notice signs of spring" in my other spring post.
 I have noticed the days growing longer (the sun is setting around 6.11 pm now) and I feel as if the winter "oppression" is lifting.
 Although it may not feel like it at the moment with the snow, spring is getting nearer!
 The clocks will go forward on Sunday 25th March and we'll be on British Summer Time (BST).

 I've been enjoying seeing the daffodils, walking in the park and going for a drive in the country with my family.